sonic-net/DASH/documentation/general/design/sdn-packet-flow-transforms.md

 ## Packet transforms

-This section describes the packet transformations that are specific for each scenario.
+This section describes the packet transforms that are specific for each scenario.
 After rule processing is complete and transforms are identified, the corresponding flow is created in the flow table.

-> [!NOTE] The following diagrams show transforms as they are done currently that
+> [!NOTE] The following diagrams show packet transforms as they are done currently that
-> is **without DASH enhancement**, without the appliance in the path.
+> is **without DASH optimization**.

 ### VM to VM (in VNET) communication